-If you want to avoid creating your own syntax highlighting from scratch this pen is for you.
+If you want to avoid creating your own syntax highlighting from scratch, this pen is for you.
 It uses a clean white background with bright text, and it’s a nice starting template.

-Just keep in mind this is super basic so you’ll need to spend a bit of time editing the style to match your site.
+Keep in mind this is super basic so you’ll need to spend a bit of time editing the style to match your site.

 10. Code Guide